 Better golf mobility and increase pain-free movement

-Physical therapy is the perfect arena in which to combine the improvement in function to allow for better golf mobility and to increase pain-free movement where golfing is no longer a painful endeavor.
-Your local Ivy Rehab physical therapy clinic can guide you to the right golf professional in your area, and improve your ability to properly perform the mechanics of the golf swing with decreased injury risk.
+Physical therapy is the perfect solution to combine the improvement in function and allow for better golf mobility and to increase pain-free movement.
+Your local Ivy Rehab physical therapy clinic can guide you to the right golf professional in your area.
+This will then improve your ability to properly perform the mechanics of the golf swing with decreased injury risk.
 Both of these situations together will help you play more golf, better golf, and pain-free golf.
 And it may even help you enjoy the 19th hole since you will be able to walk to and from the clubhouse without crippling pain.

 It is never normal to play golf with pain.
 Physical activity should not hurt unless you have extenuating circumstances that are unresolvable.
-If you have pain in any fashion when playing golf, please see a physical therapist help you resolve the temporary problem before it becomes a permanent limitation.
+If you experience any pain while playing golf, please see a physical therapist.
+They can help you resolve the temporary problem before it becomes a permanent limitation.
 Don’t wait!
 Reach out to your local Ivy Rehab clinic and get your golf assessment, and play better and more pain-free golf for a lifetime.

 Dr. Dusty Quattlebaum, PT, DPT, OCS, Cert.
 DN, FMS Certified, SFMA Certified, TPI Certified